 I started thinking about Vata body types in Ayurveda (I've got a fair bit of Vata) and Ayurvedic principles related to air in general i.e. how stirring and unbalancing wind can be for the system.
 This whole thing started feeling like a final test: How has my ability to keep a balanced mind progressed irrespective of what is happening in my environment?
 Well…not great to be honest.
 I headed back to the meditation hall.

 When I walked in I was solo in the hall.
 I’d been in there a bunch of times with only three or four other people but this was something else.
 Being alone, in a space so charged with stillness, solitude, and collective intention felt amazing.
-I shed a few happy, peaceful tears, and returned to my assigned spot.
+I shed a few happy tears, and returned to my assigned spot.

-By the 11th day the air was perfectly still again, and, thankfully, so was I. I felt ready to walk back out into the world, grateful for some deep experiences, new tools, and an expanded, more focused awareness to accompany me.
+By the 11th day the air was perfectly still again, and, thankfully, so was I. I felt ready to walk back out into the world, grateful for some deep experiences, new tools, and an expanded, more refined awareness to accompany me.